beijn/nai22-project4a/NAI-Project/Other/CP.md

 for only known application to date (23/01) see [[Compound Word Transformer]],

-- Event-wise related tokens are vertically grouped and tagged (eg. metric- vs note related).
+- Event-wise related tokens are vertically grouped and tagged (e.g. metric- vs note related).
 - Different attention heads can operate in parallel on the subsequences given by only the tokens of each type.
 To align those, most tokens in each are skips.
 Linear projections yield a token for each type per transformed compound representation (→ multiple tokens predicted at once).
 - First a group tag (“family“) is predicted, from this thereafter the other tokens.
 - Each type specific attention head can be independently customized (losses, dimensionalities, sampling)